niousharf/deploying-mlflow-model-to-k8s/README.md

-# Guide to Deploying an MLflow Model to a Kubernetes cluster using KServe
+# Guide to Deploying an MLflow Model to a Kubernetes Cluster Using KServe

 For official MLflow deployment documentation, refer to the [MLflow Docs](https://mlflow.org/docs/latest/deployment/deploy-model-locally/).

 ## Why KServe?
 MLflow offers a Flask-based inference server for easy model deployment, which can be containerized and deployed to Kubernetes.
 However, this approach is not ideal for production due to Flask's limitations in scalability and performance.
 To address these issues, MLflow integrates with [MLServer](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://mlserver.readthedocs.io/en/latest/getting-started/index.html&ved=2ahUKEwjbxYqzl4OMAxUJHzQIHW-lBHoQFnoECBkQAQ&usg=AOvVaw0LYOLhvBnH3NfdwTh6DTvz), a more robust inference engine designed for large-scale deployments.
 MLServer enables seamless, one-step deployment to Kubernetes-based frameworks like [KServe](https://kserve.github.io/website/latest/).

-## Environment Setup
+## Setup Poetry
-Follow the instructions in my other [GitHub repo README](https://github.com/niousharf/chatbot-proj/tree/master) to set up your environment.
+Follow the instructions in my other [GitHub repo README](https://github.com/niousharf/chatbot-proj/tree/master) to set up Poetry.

-## Setup Kubernetes Cluster
+## Setup a Kubernetes Cluster
+### Kubernetes Cluster
+If you already have access to a Kubernetes cluster, you can install KServe to your cluster by following the official [installation instructions](https://github.com/kserve/kserve#hammer_and_wrench-installation).
-### Local Machine Emulation
+### Local Kubernetes Cluster Emulation
-1. Follow [KServe QuickStart](https://kserve.github.io/website/latest/get_started/) to set up [Kind](https://kind.sigs.k8s.io/docs/user/quick-start) for local Kubernetes cluster emulation and install KServe on it.
+1. Follow the [KServe QuickStart](https://kserve.github.io/website/latest/get_started/) to set up [Kind](https://kind.sigs.k8s.io/docs/user/quick-start) (Kubernetes in Docker) for local Kubernetes cluster emulation and install KServe on it.
 Make sure to check for the latest version of KServe documentation.

+Now that you have a Kubernetes cluster running as a deployment target, let's move on to creating the MLflow Model to deploy.

 ## Using Managed MLflow on Databricks
 By default, MLflow uses the local filesystem as the tracking URI.
 If using Databricks, set the following environment variables: